nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/configuration-parameters-index-nuxeoconf.md

     -
         author: Mathieu Guillaume
         date: '2011-11-29 13:17'
-        message: Change title so the page is found when searching for "nuxeo.conf"
+        message: 'Change title so the page is found when searching for "nuxeo.conf"'
         version: '62'
     -
         author: Thierry Delprat